soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ...*
-> *to the API to make it more ...*
->
 > Answer:

 We have two apps for demonstration purposes: One uses FastAPI and the other uses BentoML.
 The FastAPI app is implemented in `app.py` and the BentoML app is implemented in `bento_app.py`.
 The FastAPI app is a simple API that takes a text input and returns a prediction of whether the text is hateful or not.
 We also added a frontend for the FastAPI app using Streamlit, which allows users to interact with the API in a more user-friendly way.
 Both apps are containerized using Docker and can be deployed in the cloud using Cloud Run.
 The FastAPI app is also able to log the predictions to the Cloud Bucket relevant for data drift detection.